telerik/kendo-ui-builder/docs/status-migration/app-statuses.md

 ---
-title: Status & Migration
+title: Application Statuses
-page_title: Status & Migration | Kendo UI Builder
+page_title: Application Statuses - Status & Migration - Kendo UI Builder
-description: "Migrate existing applications to the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Handle the status of your application so that it is up to date when working with the Kendo UI Builder tool."
-slug: migration_kuib
+slug: status_kuib
-position: 10
+position: 1
 ---

-# Application Statuses & Migration
+# Application Statuses

 You can migrate existing and imported applications to the Builder.